lowprofil3/Plaintext-Online/README.md

 ## Next steps

-- Build a terminal-inspired UI that consumes the player and session services.
+- Flesh out authentication flows in the Next.js app using the Supabase client.
 - Layer in job systems, commerce, and social features using the same domain-first approach.
-- Add automated tests once the domain stabilises.
+- Expand automated tests to cover Supabase adapters and future gameplay systems.